1230113202/awesome-knowledge-graph/README.md

 __PyG__ PyTorch Geometric (PyG) is a geometric deep learning extension library for PyTorch.
 It consists of various methods for deep learning on graphs and other irregular structures, also known as geometric deep learning, from a variety of published papers. [[Link](https://github.com/rusty1s/pytorch_geometric)]

+## Conferences, Workshops
+__Automated Knowledge Base Construction (AKBC)__ Focusing on a variety of fields that contribute to the automated construction of knowledge bases. [[Link](http://www.akbc.ws)]

+__Workshop on Representation Learning for NLP (RepL4NLP)__ Focusing on vector space models of meaning, compositionality, and the application of deep neural networks and spectral methods to NLP, as well as future research directions in linguistically motivated vector-based models in NLP. [[Link](http://www.sigrep.org/repl4nlp.html)]

 ## Knowledge Graph Embedding
 __Variational Quantum Circuit Model for Knowledge Graph Embedding__ Advanced Quantum Technologies 2019. _Yunpu Ma, Volker Tresp, Liming Zhao, and Yuyi Wang_. [[Paper](https://onlinelibrary.wiley.com/doi/epdf/10.1002/qute.201800078)]